junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Whistleblower Protection Enhancement Act of 2012”.
+This Act may be cited as the ““Whistleblower Protection Enhancement Act of 2012””.